qubic/docs/docs/learn/invest.md

 ## 5. Stay Informed

-For those interested in additional information about the network, visit [qubic.li](https://app.qubic.li/network/transfers).
-Click on "Log In" (you can use prefilled data, no need to create an account for now) to see the network stats.
+For those interested in additional information about the network, visit the [Qubic Explorer](https://explorer.qubic.org/).

 ## 6. Future Developments